+ARTICLE III

-ARTICLE III Disposal of Hemp Plants
+Disposal and Remediation of Plants

-3.1 Disposal Based on Test Results.
+3.1 Disposal or Remediation Based on Test Results

-- (a) In the event test results show an acceptable hemp THC level greater than permitted hereunder, that harvest must be segregated from other harvested plots and remain segregated.
-Leaf and floral material from the harvest of that lot must then be destroyed. - (b) If a variety is designated as a prohibited variety, the Tribe shall require the licensee to surrender without compensation the entire harvest and any unharvested crop, any live plants, and all germplasm of this variety to the Tribe for destruction by composting or burning. - (c) If the Tribe reasonably believes the producer intended to grow hemp with a delta-9 THC concentration in excess of the acceptable hemp THC level, the Tribe may suspend or revoke a license, exclude the licensee from the Reservation, and report the matter to the USDA.
+- (a) In the event test results show a THC concentration greater than the acceptable hemp THC level, that harvest must be segregated from other harvested plots and remain segregated.
+Non-compliant hemp from the harvest of that lot must then be destroyed or remediated.
+Harvested lots must not be commingled until, at a minimum, each lot has tested compliant for total THC content. - (b) If a variety is designated as a prohibited variety, the Tribe shall require the licensee to surrender without compensation the entire harvest and any unharvested crop, any live plants, and all germplasm of this variety to the Tribe for destruction by composting or burning.
+The Tribe shall make available to producers a list of prohibited varieties.
+If a producer plants a non-prohibited variety that later becomes a prohibited variety, the producer shall remove and destroy that prohibited variety crop. - (c) If the Tribe reasonably believes the producer intended to grow hemp with a total delta-9 THC concentration in excess of the acceptable hemp THC level, the Tribe may suspend or revoke a license, exclude the licensee from the Reservation, and report the matter to the USDA.

-3.2 Destruction Procedures.
+3.2 Disposal and Remediation